 Sandy Yeung is a lawyer specializing in immigration and family law with over 10 years of professional experience.

 Sandy earned a Bachelor’s degree from Columbia University in 1998 and a law degree from Boston University School of Law in 2003.
 She joined Greater Boston Legal Services after serving as law clerk for Justice Fernande R.V.
-Duffly of the Massachusetts Appeals Court (now of the Supreme Judicial Court).
+Duffly of the Massachusetts Appeals Court (now retired Justice of the Supreme Judicial Court).
 As Staff Attorney at the Asian Outreach Unit at Greater Boston Legal Services, Sandy helped immigrant survivors of domestic violence get relief under the Violence Against Women Act (VAWA), as well as other humanitarian immigration relief.
 She also represented survivors in contested divorce matters, such as restraining orders, divorce, child custody, and child support.